KSP-KOS/KOS/doc/source/structures/misc/note.rst

         in its Release portion of the :ref:`ADSR envelope <skid_envelope>`.)
         If *duration* is not present, then the note cuts off instantly at the end of keyDownLength.
-If *duration* is present, then the it must be at least greater than or equal to *keyDownLength*, or else *keyDownLength* will be shortened to match the duration.
+If *duration* is present, then it must be at least greater than or equal to *keyDownLength*, or else *keyDownLength* will be shortened to match the duration.
         Note that the value here gets multiplied by the voice's ``:TEMPO`` to decide the actual duration in seconds when it gets played.